chrivand/meraki-mx-security-events-workflow/README.md

 ![](screenshots/run.png)

-10. As a final step you could choose to schedule this workflow.
+10. As a final step you could choose to enable to scheduled trigger for this workflow.
+This is recommended, as the workflow only retrieves the security events of the last hour.
+By scheduling it, the Security analysts will be updated every hour for potential new malicious activity.

 ![](screenshots/schedule.png)

 ## Notes

 * Please test this properly before implementing in a production environment.
 This is a sample workflow!
+* The roadmap will include a webhook based trigger, instead of a scheduled run.

 ## Author(s)